Search

 Changes in Ownership or Proposed Development

 Minnesota Housing strongly discourages the transfer of ownership or any material project or building design changes for developments that have been awarded tax credits.
-Any unapproved transfers or changes could be penalized by the complete or partial loss of tax credits as well as the assessment of penalty points.
-If an owner wishes to change or transfer ownership, visit the Minnesota Housing's Request for Action (RFA) webpage.
+Any unapproved transfers or changes could be penalized by the partial or complete loss of tax credits, as well as the assessment of penalty points.
+If an owner wishes to change or transfer ownership, they should contact Minnesota Housing’s Request for Action (RFA) team for more information.
+To contact the RFA Team, visit the Minnesota Housing's Request for Action (RFA) webpage.

 Qualified Contract

 If the housing credit agency is unable to find a buyer within one year, the extended use period is terminated, subject to a three-year period following its termination.
-During this three-year period following termination, existing low-income tenants cannot be evicted or tenancy terminated for other than good cause and rents cannot exceed the allowable HTC rent limits.
+During this three-year period following termination, existing low-income tenants cannot be evicted or have their tenancy terminated, other than for good cause, and rents cannot exceed the allowable HTC rent limits.

 Required Documents